 [SAP BTP Onboarding Series] Commercial Models

 In this part of the SAP BTP Onboarding blog series, I’m going to explain the different options SAP has available for licensing SAP Business Technology Platform.
-As of this writing in December 2021, SAP offers three commercial licensing models:
+SAP offers three commercial licensing models:

 When SAP started to offer Software as a Service, we provided our software in subscription form only.
-The thought was customers came with a use case in mind and knew what they needed to achieve their goal.
+At that time customers came with a use case in mind and knew what they needed to achieve their goal.
 If for example a customer wanted to build a supplier portal, they would work with their account team and solution experts to determine a bill of materials detailing how much and for how long they would need a certain service.
 This model remains in place and is what I call our most traditional commercial model.

 For customers who have made the shift to the cloud mindset, the SAP Cloud Platform Enterprise Agreement (CPEA) is the commercial model for you.
-With this commercial model you’re entitled to over 70 services in the cockpit today from your contract start date.
+With this commercial model you’re entitled to over 90 services in the cockpit today from your contract start date.
+Said otherwise, with this agreement you bought the right to use all services offered in SAP BTP.
 With a CPEA, SAP empowers you to turn on and off the services you need and then charges you based on what you consume.
 This model can be thought of like a debit card, or to my earlier analogy, a gift card to the hardware store.
 You put a certain amount of funds in and then every month you’re debited against what you used.